kingli6/LearningGIt/README.md

 >git commit -m "message here" -m "second message"    //-m is for message, you need to have a message to commit your files.

 >git push
+>git push -u origin "nameofthebranch"    //-u is short for --set-upstream
 >git init    //Initialized empty Git repository in D:/C#programming/02Git/Own projects/.git/ On branch master